 Before beginning your board design, use the Board Setup dialog to configure the basic parameters of the board.
-To open Board Setup, click the set is a set of the board of the board set of the board set open board se
+To open Board Setup, click the setup icon in the top toolbar or choose "Board Setup..." from the File menu.

 Configuring board stackup and physical parameters